tfiers/phd/README.md

-# ⚡ Voltage –> wiring 🕸 – The simulation
+# ⚡ Voltage-to-wiring 🕸 • The simulation

 In vivo connectomics -- mapping the wires between neurons based on voltage imaging recordings.
 Proof of concept simulation.